miguelfferraz/miguelfferraz/README.md

 Hi there! 👋 I'm Miguel Figueira Ferraz, a passionate Back-End Software Developer based in Campinas, Brazil.
 Currently driving innovation in financial technology at [StoneX](https://www.stonex.com/).

-I mainly use Python and JavaScript, but I love working with different programming languages such as PHP, GoLang, Java, Rust, Shell Script, and more. </br>
+I work with languages like Python and JavaScript, but I'm also comfortable with PHP, GoLang, Java, Rust, Shell Script, and more. </br>
-Within the Market Intelligence team at StoneX, my main motivation is to provide technological guidance to enhance the experience of our market analysts.
-This includes tasks such as automating continuous data pipelines and developing web solutions to meet our challenges.
+Within the Market Intelligence team at StoneX, my role revolves around making things easier for our market analysts.
+Whether it's automating data pipelines or building web solutions, I'm here to enhance their experience and provide technological guidance to tackle our challenges head-on.

 ### 🚀 My Journey
 - Software Developer at [**StoneX**](https://www.stonex.com/) `Jun.2023-Present`